ucsb-cs156/w24/lab/team01.md

 * Link your PR to the issue.
 One way to do this by putting `Closes #13` in the text of the PR description (where `13` is the issue number.)
 There are also ways to link issues with PRs in the GitHub web interface.

-## Step 2.9: Try submitting your branch on Gradescope

-Now, go to the [team01 assignment on Gradescope]({{page.gradescope}}) and submit from the team's repo, and from your branch (`Name-Topic`) rather than the `main` branch (there's a drop down where you can select the branch) to see if the tests pertaining to your service/controller are passing.
-Don't worry (for now) about the other tests for the moment; just try to get the tests for your own service/controller to pass.

 # Part 3: Back to the team

 ## Step 3.1: Review and merge the PRs